sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

 now that we are pushing our stream into nginx, a manifest file in the format `stream-name.m3u8` is created in the target folder along with the video fragments.

-for our example the manifest is available at: `http://localhost:8080/hls/stream.m3u8` since out rtmp path ends with the name `stream`.
+for our example the manifest is available at: `http://localhost:8080/hls/stream.m3u8`.

 for testing our new HLS live stream we will use [videojs5](http://videojs.com/).